kensouss/ansible-lxc-container/README.md

-# Ansible LXC
+# ansible-web-project

 ## Description

-This project help to create and configure an new lxc machine
+This project help to create and configure an web project on lxc container

 ## Requirements